LaurentEsc/Laravel-Subdomain-Localization/README.md

     @endforeach
 ```

 Use `Router::getCurrentVersions(bool $excludeCurrentLocale = true)` to fetch all localized versions of the current route.
-This will return an array of $locale => $url items that you can to generate links to alternate versions.
+This will return an array of $locale => $url items that you can use to generate links to alternate versions.

 You can pass `false` as parameter for `$excludeCurrentLocale` to let function also returns an item for the current locale.